-I have taught at both new and old Universities in Sociology, Criminology, Women's Studies and Cultural Studies and enjoy working very much with undergraduates and postgraduates.
+I have taught at both new and old Universities Nottingham Trent University, Staffordshire University and Loughborough University in Sociology, Criminology, Women's Studies and Cultural Studies and enjoy working very much with undergraduates and postgraduates.

-At Durham I co-directed the Centre for Sex, Gender and Sexuality, I was a member of the steering group for the Centre for Social Justice and Community Action, the Leverhulme Doctoral Training centre, a member of the Centre for Arts and Visual Culture, an affilliate of the Human Rights Centre, the Centre for Medical Humanities, the Trans Humanities Centre and a fellow of the Wolfson Research Institute.
-I was also th Academic Rep for CARA.
+At Durham I co-founded the Sex Work Research Hub with Dr Rosie Campbell and was co-Chair wth Rosie and Prof. Teela Sanders until my move to Ireland.
+I also co-directed the Centre for Sex, Gender and Sexuality, I was a member of the steering group for the Centre for Social Justice and Community Action, the Leverhulme Doctoral Training centre, a member of the Centre for Arts and Visual Culture, an affilliate of the Human Rights Centre, the Centre for Medical Humanities, the Trans Humanities Centre and a fellow of the Wolfson Research Institute.
+I was also the Academic Rep for CARA.
 The Council for At Risk Academics.

 In 2010 I co-founded, with Bankole Cole and Gary Craig, the Race, Crime and Justice regional network -a network of all five regional Universities.
 In October 2014 we launched the regional Race Equality Forum in collaboration with voluntary and staturoy sector organisation across the North East region.

-I am also Programme Director for the BA Criminology and the BA Sociology and Criminology.
+I was also Programme Director for the BA Criminology and the BA Sociology and Criminology.